 Upon identifying military status during the intake process, all active military or veteran service

 members will be asked a series of identifying demographic questions to ensure appropriate service and referral.
-The military affiliated individual will then be referred to a culturally Competent, SBHP Trained Clinician.
+The military affiliated individual will then be referred to a culturally competent, SBHP Trained Clinician.
 At this time, the military affiliated consumer will receive an initial assessment and evaluation to determine a clinically appropriate pathway of care.

 Service Provision

-1.1 Persons affirming former military service (veterans) are offered assistance to enroll in VHA for the delivery of health and behavioral health service; or
+1.1 Persons affirming former military service (veterans) are offered assistance to enroll in VHA (Veteran Health Administration) for the delivery of health and behavioral health service; or

-1.2 Persons who decline or are ineligible for VHA services will be served by the CCBHC consistent with minimum clinical mental health guidelines promulgated by the VHA including the Uniform Mental Health Services Handbook 1160.01.
+1.2 Persons who decline or are ineligible for VHA services will receive services through Hamilton Center that are consistent with minimum clinical mental health guidelines promoted by the VHA including the Uniform Mental Health Services Handbook 1160.01.
+All treatment will follow the 10 Guiding Principles of Recovery.

-1.3 Active Duty Service Members and Reserve Component members who reside more than 50 miles from a military hospital enroll in TRICARE PRIME Remote and utilize a Tricare Primary Care Manager or select a Tricare provider as the primary care manager.
+1.3 Active Duty Service Members and Reserve Component members who reside more than 50 miles from a military treatment facility (MTF) will be expected to enroll in TRICARE PRIME Remote and utilize a Tricare Primary Care Manager or select a Tricare provider as the primary care manager.
+If Active Duty Service Members and Reserve Component members require assistance with being connected/referred to an MTF, the Hamilton Center Military Veteran Coordinator (MVP) will assist with this process.

 1.4 The provider will refer the member for care that they cannot provide.